lidofinance/docs/docs/integrations/aave/aip.md

 ### Simple Summary

-Lido allows users to get staking rewards on the Ethereum beacon chain without locking Ether or maintaining staking infrastructure.
+Lido allows users to get staking rewards on the Ethereum beacon chain without locking ether or maintaining staking infrastructure.
 This is done through the stETH token. stETH tokens represent a tokenized staking deposit with staking rewards and slashing penalties applied. stETH can be held, traded, or sold.
 We propose listing stETH to AAVE v2 market.
 This would allow users to borrow against stETH.

 ### References